-Well, this is where React Native comes in and ignites the React Native vs Hybrid for startups debate.
+Well, this is where React Native mobile app comes in and ignites the React Native vs Hybrid for startups debate.

 Here are the ways React Native has killed Hybrid apps for good – at least for startups who have now refused to ignore quality over cost and time benefits.
 Ones who chose to take React Native’s side in the comparison between React Native & Hybrid apps.

-a.
-React Native cross-platform apps look and function like native applications
+1. React native cross-platform apps look and function like native applications

-React Native framework uses the same platform components which the native iOS or Android apps written in Swift or Java makes us of.
+React Native framework uses the same platform components which the native iOS or Android apps languages make us of.

-Hybrid apps, on the other hand, are simply a web view which is wrapped in native container which runs and behaves like a web app.
+Hybrid apps, on the other hand, are simply a web view that is wrapped in a native container that runs and behaves like a web app.
 In the comparison of React Native vs Hybrid apps for startups, the traditional hybrid app frameworks don’t stand anywhere near the smooth UX and speed offering that React Native apps come with.

-Even the most well-designed and slick web application would never as smoothly as a react native cross-platform app.
+Even the most well-designed and slick web application would never be as smooth as after react native UI development.

-b.
-React Native enables sharing of a single-codebase between iOS and Android
+2. React native enables sharing of a single-codebase between iOS and Android

 One of the main reasons why startups choose React Native is because of its write once run on multiple platforms nature.
-One of the primal features of React Native framework makes it possible to give startups a high performing application with half the time and cost restrictions that Native apps comes with.
-At Appinventiv, we have built a number of React Native apps, and we are always in awe of how more than 80% of the code can be shared between iOS and Android version of the app, making the process extremely time and cost efficient.
+One of the primal features of the React Native framework makes it possible to give startups a high performing application with half the time and cost restrictions that Native apps come with.
+At Appinventiv, we have built a number of React Native apps, and we are always in awe of how more than 80% of the code can be shared between iOS and Android versions of the app, making the process extremely time and cost-efficient.

 The conceptual framework that is used to develop ReactJS web apps comes in use when creating React Native apps.
 The startup benefit in this situation is the fact that they only have to invest in one developer instead of three: Android, iOS, and web developers.

-d.
-React Native framework comes with a rich open-source ecosystem for external integration and shared knowledge.
+4. React native framework comes with a rich open-source ecosystem for external integration and shared knowledge.

 Ever since its official release in 2015, React Native has gained rapid awareness and interest in the developers’ community.
 It took no time to become the market leader in the new-gen of cross-platform app development.

-One of the main frictions that majority of react native app development company faced was in terms of integrating third-party system or creating custom UI control that was not supported in React Native natively.
+One of the main frictions that the majority of react native app development company faced was in terms of integrating third-party systems or creating custom UI control that was not supported in React Native natively.

-e.
-React Native backs some of the top apps of the marketplace
+5. React native backs some of the top apps of the marketplace

 There can hardly be a stronger point in the React Native vs Hybrid apps for startups debate than the fact that React Native backs some of the biggest apps of the world: Instagram, Facebook, Tesla, Bloomberg, Walmart, etc. The extent of React Native adoption across a wide industry spectrum is a direct signal of its permanence.

-This section based structure empowers a React Native app development company to fabricate the apps with a quicker, web-style way for dealing with progression.
+This section based structure empowers a React Native development company (in different areas like Texas, California, etc.) to fabricate the apps with a quicker, web-style way for dealing with progression.
+For example, companies with app development using react native in Texas provide a high degree of code reuse with prevailing UI which follows each platform’s style guide and best practices.
 The end result of it all is a swift application that comes backed with the expediency of the local portable system.

-One of the major reasons for choosing React Native for startup app development is the presence of several third party integrations.
+One of the major reasons for choosing React Native for startup app development is the presence of several third-party integrations.
 They enable startups to not rely on WebView for performing functions.
-For instance, if you wish to add Google Maps in the application, React Native will let you connect the plugin using native module.
+For instance, if you wish to add Google Maps in the application, React Native will let you connect the plugin using the native module.

-There are a number of startup benefits that come attached with React Native adoption.
+There are a number of startup benefits that come attached to React Native adoption.
 Some of the most prominent ones are: